Beverly Hills & Hollywood Cricket Club

 The origins of the BEVERLY HILLS & HOLLYWOOD CRICKET CLUB date back to the 1930s when such British screen stars as Errol Flynn, David Niven, Cary Grant, Basil Rathbone and Laurence Olivier, clad in white trousers, blazers and striped caps, would meet in the Hollywood Hills for a Saturday afternoon game of cricket.
-Today a new generation of British actors (Hugh Grant), rock stars (Mick Jagger), and other “industry” types still play there.
+Today a new generation of British actors, rock stars, and other “industry” types still play there.